QALB-Boy/blog/_posts/2024-11-20-please-help.markdown

 The medications make me too sleepy and heavily drugged up for any normal kind of existence.

+I am keeping a calm and detailed daily log as evidence for legal action regarding the fictional medical records, the fictional symptoms and the fictional diseases.

 * 20241114; 1000mg lithium carbonate, 300mg clozapine
 * 20241115; 150mg clozapine
 * 20241115; 1000mg lithium carbonate, 300mg clozapine